 Oxygen OS is the Android skin used exclusively by Chinese smartphone maker OnePlus.
-The skin debuted on the OnePlus One after the failure of the company’s partnership with Cyanogen, Inc. and its Cyanogen OS, which originally powered the One.
-Oxygen OS is all about simplicity with an experience as close to stock as possible while offering only the most important of extra features.
+The skin debuted on the OnePlus One after the company’s partnership with Cyanogen, Inc failed.
+That company’s skin — known as Cyanogen OS — originally powered the One.
+In the beginning, Oxygen OS was all about simplicity with an experience as close to stock as possible.
+Things have changed a bit since then, though.

 One UI is the Android skin used exclusively by South Korean smartphone maker Samsung.
-Most would consider it the third iteration of its original Android skin, which was known as TouchWiz.
+Most would consider it the third iteration of its original Android skin, TouchWiz.
 That skin eventually became Samsung Experience which itself evolved into One UI.
-Samsung’s Android skin is all about options — it allows the user to do pretty much anything they would want at the cost of simplicity and that stock Android feel.
+Samsung’s Android skin is all about options — it allows the user to do pretty much anything they would want at the cost of simplicity.

-In the Oxygen OS vs One UI debate, you might already know which side you’re on.
-However, some people out there may have only ever used Samsung devices and might be curious to know what all the fuss is about when it comes to Oxygen OS.
+In the Oxygen OS vs One UI debate, you might already know which side you fall on.
+However, some people may have only ever used Samsung devices and might be curious to know what all the fuss is about when it comes to Oxygen OS.
 Conversely, some people may have abandoned Samsung for OnePlus back in the TouchWiz days and would like to know what One UI is like.
-Hopefully, this article will answer any questions you may have!
+Hopefully, this article will answer any questions you may have.

 Oxygen OS vs One UI: The basic takeaway

-Once you get out of the ambient display you enter the lock screen.
+Once you get out of the always-on display, you enter the lock screen.
 Once again, by default, Samsung and OnePlus offer pretty much the same thing here.
 The only major difference between the two defaults is that OnePlus offers a shortcut for voice commands (through Google Assistant) in the lower-left corner.
 In One UI, Samsung has a shortcut to the dialer in the same spot.

-As one would expect, though, Samsung offers plenty of customization features for the lock screen.
-You can change those two bottom apps to be whatever you like, for example.
-If you don’t like the lack of security with those shortcuts, you can use the floating button setting which forces you to unlock your device with your fingerprint before swiping to one of the two app shortcuts.
+However, as one would expect, Samsung offers plenty of customization features for the lock screen.
+For example, you can change those two bottom apps to be whatever you like.
+If you don’t like the lack of security with those shortcuts, you can use the floating button setting, which forces you to unlock your device with your fingerprint before swiping to one of the two app shortcuts.

-You can also add Face Widgets to your lock screen in One UI, which brings in specialized widgets created by Samsung.
-Check the screenshots above to see some options you have there.
+You can also add widgets to your lock screen in One UI, which brings in specialized widgets created by Samsung.

-To its credit, Oxygen OS does allow for you to make changes to the lock screen such as wallpaper (naturally), the way your notifications show up, or even disable notifications altogether.
-You can also add a brief message to the lock screen such as your contact info (should your phone get lost) or an inspirational quote.
+To its credit, Oxygen OS allows you to change the lock screen, such as wallpaper (naturally), how your notifications show up, or even disable notifications altogether.
+You can also add a brief message to the lock screen, such as your contact information (should your phone get lost) or an inspirational quote.
 However, One UI also offers these settings.